sriram-venkatraman/AutomatedGroupMembership/README.md

 * Ability to specify if a Collaboration Group membership needs to be deleted if non-owner members don't fit the criteria (WhereClause) mentioned in the configuration def.
 * Ability to specify Member roles and Notification frequencies via config

+__Best Practice Recommendation__ - Use One configuration per group and one group per configuration to avoid confusions when involving User Removals.
+I am not enforcing this rule in the code base though.

 ## Sample Callout
 ### Call from Anonymous window or from a Batch class